sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/backend.md

 To write Sensu service logs to flat files on disk, read [Log Sensu services with systemd](../../../operations/monitor-sensu/log-sensu-systemd/).
 {{% /notice %}}

+Use these backend configuration flags to customize event logging:

 | event-log-buffer-size |      |
 -----------------------|------
 description            | Buffer size of the event logger.
 Corresponds to the maximum number of events kept in memory in case the log file is temporarily unavailable or more events have been received than can be written to the log file.